lauraclarke/dcp-community/rfcs/text/0000-dss-bundle-enumeration.md

 ## Detailed Design

-A bundle enumeration endpoint will be introduced, taking `replica` and `prefix` parameters.
+A new bundle enumeration endpoint, `GET /bundles`, will be introduced, taking replica and prefix parameters.
 These parameters will be used to return a paginated listing of bundles directly from object storage.
+Pagination semantics and all other semantics of this route will be in line with the established semantic conventions of the DSS API.

 ### Unresolved Questions